Nagell/cta/README.md

 Since this is a very new feature, I decided to use polyfill for it.
 Although it works, it is far from perfect.
 The locally hosted version works fine, but the deployed one has some issues on Firefox.
-In the meantime (at the time of this writing), it looks like the Firefox team is also working on this feature and will release it next month.
+In the meantime (at the time of writing), it looks like the Firefox team is also working on this feature and will release it next month.

 ## Recommended IDE Setup